Procedures and policies regarding student attendance

 To request an early check-out for an unexpected situation DURING the school day, a parent, legal guardian, or person listed on students Emergency Care Card, MUST come into the Main Office with photo identification to have the student released; students will not be dismissed during the last 20 minutes of the school day.

 Students must attend ALL classes to be eligible for extra-curricular activities on that day.
-Pre-arranged absences must be approved in advance by Mr. Muir for VHSL or Mrs. Fawsett, the Performing Arts Administrator.
-Routine medical appointments (Dentist, Orthodontist, etc…) do not have activity restrictions however; student must provide a physician’s note to the Attendance Office upon their return to school and prior to the activity.
+Pre-arranged absences must be approved in advance by Mrs. Conte for VHSL or Mrs. Rizzuto, the Performing Arts Administrator.
+Routine medical appointments (Dentist, Orthodontist, etc…) do not have activity restrictions however; student must provide a physician’s note to the Main Office upon their return to school and prior to the activity.

 Guidelines for Excused vs. Unexcused Absences and Tardies The information below is extracted from the Student Rights and Responsibilities and is based on FCPS Regulation 2232